By Scott Lewis

 One of the exercises that had a profound impact was a challenge to conduct a non-verbal conversation with a partner, using only water colors on a blank sheet.

 Linda chose the member of each pair who would start the “conversation” and I opened with a blue fish hook in the middle of the page.
 My partner responded with a green “smile” on the left, to which I added three purple supports.
-[See image above] As the conversation developed, I became aware of my emotions related to its progress.
-I found myself reacting to the way he treated my “statements” and I struggled to interpret and respond to his.
-With the linguistic framework removed, the feelings experienced during the conversation were uncovered.

 After about 5 minutes of painting, we laid down our brushes and discussed our intent in each stroke and reactions to our partners’ responses.
 Someone reported that they had felt “violated” by their partner crossing one of their strokes with his own.
 Some of us agreed that we had experienced a similar feeling, which might say something about our ability to accept changes to our ideas.
 My partner expressed his intent to build “on” my ideas, not just “around” them, but I could not shake the feeling that he was “messing with my stuff”.